 You can create a hedge with shrubs, plant them in groups, or use a single plant as a focal point in your yard.
 Chose plants that grow in your USDA Plant Hardiness Zone.
 Remember that in certain areas, the zones may overlap.
 In addition, some areas have their own micro-climates due to shade, elevation, wind, sun, or protection from cold northern wind in the winter.

 How to Plant a Shrub

-When planting a shrub, dig the hole 3 times as wide and slightly deeper than the size of the root ball.
+- When planting a shrub, dig the hole three times as wide as it is long and slightly deeper than the size of the root ball.
 Improve the soil you use to fill the hole by adding compost.
 The compost will add texture to the soil, lighten heavy clay soils, and provide nutrients that your shrub needs to establish a good toot system.

-Plant your shrub in early spring.
+- Plant your shrub in early spring.
 Fall planting is best in hot weather climates with warm or mild winters.
-Evergreen are best planted in early fall, well before cold weather sets in.
+Evergreen shrubs are best planted in early fall, well before cold weather sets in.

 Aucuba, Japanese (Zone 7 - 10) has leathery green leaves and enjoys partial sun, partial shade.
 Slow growing up to 10' tall.
 Some cultivars features white or yellow spots that brighten up shady spots.
 Does not thrive in cold, northern climates.

 Barberry (Zone 4 - 8)is a dense shrub with small green or purple leaves and thorns.
 Drought tolerant.
 Plant in full sun to partial shade.
 Grows 3 - 6' tall and 4 - 7' wide.

 Boxwood (Zone 6 - 10) lush green leaves, a dense slow growing shrub to 15 feet tall, that can be trimmed and shaped.
 Favorites at historical sites and parks.
 Grow in full sun.
 Some people object to boxwood's pungent odor.